tsunami416604/azure-docs.hu-hu/articles/virtual-machines/extensions/oms-windows.md

 ### <a name="operating-system"></a>Operációs rendszer

+A Log Analytics agent bővítmény Windows támogatja a Windows operációs rendszer verzió a következő:

+- A Windows Server 2019
-A Log Analytics-ügynök bővítmény esetében a Windows is futtatható a Windows Server 2008 R2, 2012, 2012 R2 és 2016-kiadások.
+- A Windows Server 2008 R2, 2012, 2012 R2, 2016 1709-es és 1803-as verzióban

 ### <a name="azure-security-center"></a>Azure Security Center